octobercms/docs/ajax-introduction.md

 <a name="framework-script"></a>
 ## Including the framework

 The AJAX framework is optional in your [CMS theme](../cms/themes), to use the library you should include it by placing the `{% framework %}` tag anywhere inside your [page](../cms/pages) or [layout](../cms/layouts).
-This adds a reference to to the October front-end JavaScript library.
+This adds a reference to the October front-end JavaScript library.
 The library requires jQuery so it should be loaded first, for example:

     <script src="{{ 'assets/javascript/jquery.js'|theme }}"></script>